 Accident Preparedness: Treating Near Misses Similarly to Actually Accidents

-Creating a process to report incidents in the workplace, both accidents and near misses, and changing the discussion to be more positive and proactive.
+This episode on accident preparedness is about creating a process to report incidents in the workplace, both accidents and near misses, and changing the discussion to be more positive and proactive.
 These are the topics that Colin Rooke and Paul Martin dive into in today’s episode of Risky Business.

 Listen to the full episode here, or read the full transcript below